How to Assess Potential Opportunities in a New Market

 Companies that fail to ask the right questions before expanding into a new market will invariably face challenges that can slow or outright impede their growth efforts.
 If your company fails to do its homework, your growth strategy will be doomed before you even begin to execute it.
 To avoid this outcome, software firms must consider several vital factors before committing to any expansion efforts.
 The following questions will help you assess the opportunities and size of the market you’re attempting to enter and ultimately determine whether you should take the next step in your development plans.

-Who are my target clients?
+Who are your target clients?

 First of all, you need to be able to identify your target audience.
 Who are those ideal customers?
 The answer to this critical question can help you to define the availability of the market and allow you to focus your sales and marketing efforts in the right areas.
 The best place to start is by analysing your current customer base.
 What traits do they share?
 Which clients provide the most revenue for your company?
 Who are the decision makers?